Kyle-Undefined/tera-raid-info/README.md

 Shows the following information:
 - Pokemon Type(s)
 - Normal and Shiny images
-- Possible Abilities
 - Base Stats
+- Possible Abilities, with info on what it does when you hover/click
-- Move set used in the Tera Raid
+- Move set used in the Tera Raid, color coded to the Type with more info on hover/click
-- Herbs the Pokemon can drop
+- Herbs the Pokemon can drop, and the chance to get one.
 - Type Advantages of the Pokemon
 - Type Weaknesses of the Tera Type
 - If the Move Set includes Tera Blast, then the Type Advantage of the Tera Type

+Coded by me, site designed by CronikCRS.